Rapptz/discord.py/docs/guide/quickstart.rst

 A Simple Bot
 -------------

-This step-by-step walkthrough will show you how to make a bot using the commands framework.
+This step-by-step walk-through will show you how to make a bot using the commands framework.

 .. note::

-    This walkthrough does not cover application commands (slash commands).
-For a detailed walkthrough of application commands, see [insert guide here].
+    This walk-through does not cover application commands (slash commands).
+For a detailed walk-through of application commands, see [insert guide here].

 1. Create a new Python file in the folder you want to work in.